Skip to main content

 How you'll learn

-Module 2 is assessed by a critical reflective essay from an observational study of a clinical area which the student will undertake.
-Exploring the findings and how they potentially impact on patients/staff and the environment.
+Assessment for module 2 is a critical reflective essay based on an observational study of a clinical area.
+You'll explore your findings and consider how they affect patients, staff, and the wider environment.

 Entry requirements